Perspective | Displaced by the clearing of a homeless encampment, a woman was alone when her tent collapsed in the snow

 “She said, ‘Your nails are pretty,’ ” Nuevelle recalls.
 “She looked at me and said, ‘Thank you.’
 That was a moment of lucidness for her.”

-When the streets are cleared and we think back on this week’s snowstorm, the largest since 2019, many of us will remember images that showed adults throwing snowballs on the National Mall, children sledding on neighborhood hills and those stuck-in-place cars and trucks that lined Interstate 95 for more than a day.
+When the streets are cleared and we think back on this week’s snowstorm, the largest since 2019, many of us will remember images that showed adults throwing snowballs on the National Mall, children sledding on neighborhood hills, and those stuck-in-place cars and trucks that lined Interstate 95 for more than a day.

 But there is another image that warrants our attention.
 Nuevelle captured it that morning.
 It shows that woman’s tent barely peeking out of the snow.
 You might not notice it at all, if it weren’t for a pole sticking out on one side and the dark color of the tent’s top.